dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 💡 The same applies for **kretprobes** — kernel probes one can attach to the exit of the function.
 ::

-Aslo, when we attach a kprobe, it’s similar to inserting a breakpoint in a debugger: the [kernel patches the target instruction with one that triggers a debug exception](https://elixir.bootlin.com/linux/v6.15.6/source/kernel/kprobes.c#L1152) (e.g., BRK on ARM64).
+Also, when we attach a kprobe, it’s similar to inserting a breakpoint in a debugger: the [kernel patches the target instruction with one that triggers a debug exception](https://elixir.bootlin.com/linux/v6.15.6/source/kernel/kprobes.c#L1152).
 When this instruction executes, the exception handler calls our probe handler.

 And while this mechanism works well, it has a downside.